The End of Average is a book with a radical theory. That the idea of an average life or an average person is nonsense.

 Workers should be cogs in the machine instead of self-directed individuals.
 Managers at the factory where Taylor worked were sceptical at first, but once they saw the results, they were convinced.

-Soon enough a tipping point was reached and Taylorism led to a system of work which is still in place today.
+Soon enough a tipping point was reached and Taylorism led to a system of work that is still in place today.

 A lot of workers around the world go to work every day and sit in a production line performing the same task over and over again.